Block-Tschain/ig-projekt-1-Tschaein/TT800trainNN/README.md

+# TT800 Train Neural Network

+## Google Colab Notebooks

-## Notebook for transfer learning of a YoloV5 model
+### Notebook for transfer learning of a YoloV5 model

 The **trainTTyolo5.ipynb** Colab Notebook is implementing transfer learning for the **Tension Terminator** based on the **YOLOv5** model.